blackcatacademy/blackcat-core/docs/SECURITY.md

 // Throws if config is missing/invalid or trust.web3 is not configured.
 $trust = TrustKernelBootstrap::bootFromBlackCatConfigOrFail();

-// Library/optional: returns null only when trust.web3 is not configured.
+// Library/optional: returns null when runtime config is missing or trust.web3 is not configured.
 // Throws on invalid config (fail-closed).
 $trustOptional = TrustKernelBootstrap::bootIfConfiguredFromBlackCatConfig();